williamDalston/schrodingers-cat-website/content/articles/qc-theory-004.md

 ### The Hard Problem Remains

-Critics argue that IIT doesn't solve the hard problem of consciousness—why information processing feels like anything at all.
+Critics argue that IIT doesn't solve the hard problem of consciousness why information processing feels like anything at all.
 Even if Φ measures integration, why should integrated information be conscious?

 ### Computational Intractability